mahesh001/twitterstream/README.md

 2. follow url for creating app:==>https://apps.twitter.com

+Now install required node modules
+1. if you have cloned this directory then use npm install
-Now initialize NPM and install node modules npm install twitter npm install fs
+2. Or initialize npm in dir and then install these packeges: npm install twitter, npm install fs